ht-sdks/consent-manager/README.md

 ### How it works

 1. The consent manager delays loading the events SDK until user consent is given, and will not load the SDK at all if the user opts out of everything.
-The user's tracking preferences are saved to a cookie and sent as an `identify` trait and a `Consent Updated` track event (if they haven't opted out of everything), ensuring consent data is propagated to your destinations.
+The user's tracking preferences are saved to a cookie and sent as a `Consent Updated` track event (if they haven't opted out of everything), ensuring consent data is propagated to your destinations.

 2. **All** events will include the latest consent metadata inside the `context.consent` object: